sdwebui-extensions/LanPaint/README.md

 LanPaint has received a major update!
 All examples now use the LanPaint K Sampler, offering a simplified interface with enhanced performance and stability.

 ## Example Results
 All examples use a random seed 0 to generate batch of 4 images for fair comparison.
-(Warning: Generating 4 images may exceed GPU memory; adjust batch size as needed.)
+(Warning: Generating 4 images may exceed your GPU memory; adjust batch size as needed.)

 ### Example 1: Basket to Basket Ball (LanPaint K Sampler, 2 steps of thinking).
 ![Inpainting Result 1](https://github.com/scraed/LanPaint/blob/master/examples/InpaintChara_04.jpg)